rudegus/ride_the_bus/README.txt

-A simple game base on the card game "Ride the Bus".
+A simple game based on the card game "Ride the Bus".

 Python OOP practice.